 7. The Templar’s Tunnel

 The Templar’s Tunnel extends from the Templars fortress in the west to the city’s port in the east.
 In the past, it served as a strategic, secret underground escape route that connected the palace to the port.
 The tunnel was discovered in 1994.

 The streets in the Old City of Akko are made up of cobbled stone.
 Wear comfortable thick sole shoes that give you adequate support.

 Expect rain in December and January.
 If you didn’t pack an umbrella, you can easily pick one up in the shuk for about 10 shekels.

-If you are planning to visit any of the religious sites, the mosques, churches or synagogues or Bahai holy sites, remember to dress respectfully and modestly.
+If you are planning to visit any of the religious sites, the mosques, churches, synagogues or Bahai holy sites, remember to dress respectfully and modestly.
 No mini-skirts, short pants or sleeveless shirts.

-If you are traveling in the summer months, remember to drink plenty of water.
+If you are visiting in the summer months, remember to drink plenty of water.
 Tap water in Israel is safe to drink.